 Security was very tight and paranoid.
 At one point, an English-speaking beggar approached us near the Mian Mir shrine.
 He was assumed to be an agent of Israeli intelligence.
 We were told that his corpse was found hours later.

 Even in Pakistan, Gilani was careful not to get his hands dirty.
-He has henchman that traveled around with us.
+Instead of being with us the entire time, he had henchman who would travel with us.

 The bulk of training was heavy religious indoctrination.
 We went into the mountains with armed guards and met Stephen Paul Paster and Chris Childs, both Fuqra fugitives linked to bombings and various crimes.
 The elders nicknamed Paster as “nubs” because of his damaged hand.
-Most of is fingers on his one hand were missing from a bomb that accidently went off when he was in Portland.
+Most of is fingers on his one hand were missing from a bomb that accidentally went off when he set off a bomb at the Hotel Rajneesh in Portland, Oregon.
 Paster went by the name of “Javad” and was previously called “Atif.”

-We went to military installations for training involving funs and also had trainees form the “mujahideen.”
+We went to military installations for training that involved combat techniques and guns.
+At these bases, there were also trainees who were from “the mujahideen,” as they were generally called.
 We met Muslims from Ireland, England, Bosnia, Russia and other European countries.
 We also learned ancient martial arts.

 After meeting Gilani, Khalid Khawaja, Gilani’s right-hand man, brought us to meet up with other jihadists from Hizbul Mujahideen, Gulbuddin Hekmatyar’s Hezb-i-Islami, Lashkar-e-Taiba and Jaish-e-Mohammed.
 These 4 groups and Fuqra are separate but they all work under the Pakistani ISI umbrella and I saw them become one group in Kashmir.
 They have different ideologies but had no problem coming together under ISI leadership when I saw them.
 Actually, having different kinds of groups makes sense, because then the ISI can recruit people from all kinds of backgrounds–different kinds of jihadists, different nationalities, different tribes–Fuqra can bring in black American Sufis, Lashkar can bring in Salafists, etc.